 The Institute for Youth, Education, and Families (YEF Institute), a special entity within the National League of Cities (NLC), helps municipal leaders take action on behalf of the children, youth, and families in their communities.
 NLC launched the YEF Institute in January 2000 in recognition of the unique and influential roles that mayors, city councilmembers, and other local leaders can play in strengthening families and improving outcomes for children and youth.

 The National League of Cities is committed to helping city leaders build better communities.
-By building strategic partnerships and NLC-branded programs with select private sector companies and not-for-profit organizations, NLC offers products and services that provide value-added solutions and cost savings to cities and towns and their residences.
+By building strategic partnerships and NLC-branded programs with select private sector companies and not-for-profit organizations, NLC offers products and services that provide value-added solutions and cost savings to cities and towns and their residents.
 NLC leverages its communications, conferences and other outreach vehicles to market these programs to the nation's 19,000 cities and towns (NLC Prescription Discount Program is available to NLC member cities only), providing partnering organizations with access and visibility with municipal influencers and decision-makers.